bgaber/multi-cloud/README.md

 Completion Date
 ---------------
-I expect to have this project finished by 31 January 2021
+I expect to have this project finished by 28 February 2021